yom-ko/yomko.dev/src/content/blog/extension-types-in-dart.md

 ---
 title: Extension Types in Dart
-description: Review of the Extension Types in Dart.
+description: Review of the Extension Types in Dart
 tags:
   - Dart
 draft: false